thediveo/namspill/README.md

 })
 ```

+Normally, you shouldn't then see anything unless there is a problem with threads
+attached to other Linux-kernel namespaces when they shouldn't.
+In this case, the
+`BeUniformlyNamespaced` matcher will fail and show you the list of tasks with
+the namespaces they're attached to.

+Unfortunately, there's no way to show you which goroutine might have caused this
+nor the call site (and more importantly, the call stack) where the namespace
+switch happened.

 ## Background

-`namspill` mostly serves as a canary to quickly detect forgetting to switch back
+`namspill` mostly serves as a canary to (quickly) detect forgetting to switch
-namespaces before unlocking OS threads so that they can be freely scheduled to
+back namespaces before unlocking OS threads so that they can be freely scheduled
-any arbitrary goroutine.
+to any arbitrary goroutine.

+### The Initial Thread M0 _Is_ Special

-Additionally, it safeguards against alternatively not terminating thread-locked
+Additionally, `namespill` checks safeguard against alternatively not terminating
-goroutines.
-And that is where there's a catch when it comes to the Go scheduler:
+thread-locked goroutines.
+And that is where there's a catch when it comes to the
-if a Go program's initial thread ends up being locked to a (non-main) goroutine
+Go scheduler: if a Go program's initial thread ("M0" in Go scheduler parlance)
+ends up being locked to a (non-main) goroutine and this goroutine exits ... then
-and this goroutine exits ... then the initial thread doesn't get terminated,
+the initial thread doesn't get terminated, because that usually has unwanted
-because that usually has unwanted side-effects on several operating systems.
+side-effects on several operating systems.
+Instead, the Go scheduler "wedges"
-Instead, the Go scheduler "wedges" the initial thread and never schedules any
-goroutine to it again.
+the initial thread and never schedules any goroutine to it again.

-This situation not least will (correctly) trigger failed `namspill` assertions.
+This situation will (correctly) trigger failed `namspill` assertions.
+To avoid
-To avoid the initial thread getting wedged, simply lock it in an `init` function
+the initial thread getting wedged, simply lock it in an `init` function to the
-to the initial/main goroutine, so it never ends up getting scheduled on any
+initial/main goroutine, so it never ends up getting scheduled on any other
-other goroutine (that might be subjected to locking it to a thread and then
+goroutine (that might be subjected to locking it to a thread and then
 terminating it while being locked):

 ```go